dexv2/fun-bid/README.md

 So you definitely don't wanna lose or else you're just throwing your money away for nothing.

-This game is designed to keep the bidders to keep bidding until the profit incentive is gone, leaving me making a profit out of bids.
+This game is designed to make bidders keep bidding until the profit incentive is gone, leaving me with a profit out of bids.

 Inspired by this [video](https://www.facebook.com/VsauceTwo/videos/862570687923464/?vh=e&mibextid=UVffzb) on Facebook, I've made a smart contract out of it.